2019-Spring-CSC-386/p00-project-1-nick-and-sarah/README.md

 - Arudino
 - Buzzer
 - Button
+- Real Time Clock

 **Inital diagram**
 ![An inital diagram of the design](images/diagram0.png "An intial diagram of the design")

 ### Software:
-- A function that will count to five hours, or count down from five hours, and then once it ends quite buzzing sound.
+- A function that will count to five hours,and then once it ends quite buzzing sound.
 - A loop that will check in the button is pressed